 Security incident response

-Where required under applicable Canadian privacy laws, we will take reasonable steps to assess, mitigate and respond to security incidents involving personal information and, where legally required, to provide notifications to affected individuals and regulators.
+Where required under applicable Australian law, we will take reasonable steps to assess, mitigate and respond to eligible data breaches, including compliance with the Notifiable Data Breaches scheme under the Privacy Act 1988 (Cth) where it applies, and providing notifications to affected individuals and the OAIC where legally required.

-We do not knowingly collect personal information from, or direct the Services to, any individual who does not meet the applicable age-of-majority requirement described in this Privacy Policy and our Terms of Service.
+We do not knowingly collect personal information from, or direct the Services to, any individual who is under eighteen (18) years of age.

 The Services do not offer account registration, user profiles, messaging services or transactional features.
 We do not conduct age or identity verification checks as a standard feature of the Services.
-However, we treat any credible indication that a user may be under the applicable age of majority as a matter of concern and may apply appropriate remedial measures.
+However, we treat any credible indication that a user may be under 18 as a matter of concern and may apply appropriate remedial measures, including restricting access.

-If we become aware that personal information has been provided to us by or in respect of an individual who does not meet the applicable age-of-majority requirement, we will take reasonable steps to:
+If we become aware that personal information has been provided to us by or in respect of an individual who is under 18, we will take reasonable steps to:

 (a) cease further processing of that personal information, except to the extent required to comply with legal obligations or to ensure the security and integrity of our systems;